John S. McCain III

 National Roster of ECR Professionals - FAQs

-The USIECR's roster for environmental conflict resolution (ECR) professionals is an important resource for anyone interested
+The NCECR's roster for environmental conflict resolution (ECR) professionals is an important resource for anyone interested

 in finding ECR professionals.
 Being a roster member allows you to create a professional profile and increase awareness about

 the dispute resolution and collaborative problem-solving services you offer.
 Here is some more information on the ways being

 a roster member can professionally benefit you:

 Searchers on the roster include representatives of Federal agencies, Tribes, state and local government,

 environmental/conservation NGOs, industry, academics, the general public, and others.

 The NCECR relies on the roster as a primary resource for identifying professionals when making referrals

 and when locating neutrals for contract solicitations, particularly to implement the NCECR's enabling legislation,